slviajero/tinybasic/MANUAL.md

 Unknown line: 13

-Return not possible: 14

-Next not possible: 15

-Gosub not possible: 16

-For not possible: 17

-Out of memory: 18
+Out of memory: 14

-Stack error: 19
+Stack error: 15

-Wrong dimensioning: 20

-Index or parameter out of range: 21
+Index or parameter out of range: 16

-String operation error: 22
+String operation error: 17

-Error in variable handling: 23
+Error in variable handling: 18

+Error in loop handling: 19

-File errors: 24
+File errors: 20

-Function errors: 25
+Function errors: 21

-Number or type of arguments wrong: 26
+Number or type of arguments wrong: 22

-EEPROM errors: 27
+EEPROM errors: 23

-SDcard errors: 28
+SDcard errors: 24

 Some of the errors are technical errors and should never appear if the interpreter works properly.
+In addition to this error codes all token values can appear here.
+This happens if a specific error in a command occurs.
+Typically this would be RETURN without a GOSUB or the loop commands.

 ## Graphics language set